| Observatory |

 special personal astro-experiences to look forward to.

-Fri.
-Feb.
-3 – This is First Quarter Moon night when the perfectly half lit sphere will be high in the sky as evening darkness commences.
+Sun.
+March 5 – This is First Quarter Moon night with the distinctive half lit sphere poised high in the early spring evening sky.

-Tues.
-Feb.
-14 - The window to observe the Zodiacal light is opening up.
+Wed.
+March 15 - A reminder that a window to observe the Zodiacal light will be around for the next two weeks.
 Under dark sky conditions, look for an arch of faint, hazy light stretching up from the western horizon.
 You will be looking at light being scattered by the leftover dust in the Sun's equatorial plane.